pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Wisdom is the chief element in happiness."
 --Sophocles

+"Most people that saw you on that screen knew calling their congressman wasn't going to do shit.
+If you get shown a problem but have no idea how to control it, then you just decide to get used to the problem."
+--Squeeze, *Sorry to Bother You*

 "Emotion, which is suffering, ceases to be suffering as soon as we form a clear and precise picture of it."
 --Spinoza, as translated by Viktor Frankel